 Where The Sun Sets: On A Decade Lived In South Africa

 Is South Africa on your travel or relocation radar?
 Are you looking for first hand reflections on what it’s like to live there?
 Then you’re in the right place.
-Elliot Maddox, an African American who lived in South Africa for ten years, agreed to share his experiences and advice with us.
-And for all Elliot’s gems of wisdom, be sure to listen to our FULL audio interview with him as well below.
+Elliott Maddox, an African American who lived in South Africa for ten years, agreed to share his experiences and advice with us.
+And for all Elliott’s gems of wisdom, be sure to listen to our FULL audio interview with him as well below.

 How were you introduced to South Africa?